List of possible suspects

 OTHER CHARACTERS

-Sergeant Thomas Velie made his entrance in the Queen-saga
+Sergeant Thomas Velie made his entrance into the Queen-saga

 he faithful sergeant addresses Ellery as "maestro".